AlDanial/cloc/README.md

 command with the cloc source code to create an `.exe` file:

 <pre>C:> perl -MCPAN -e shell
+cpan> install Digest::MD5
+cpan> install Regexp::Common
+cpan> install Algorithm::Diff
 cpan> install PAR::Packer
 cpan> exit
-C:> pp cloc-1.64.pl
+C:> pp -M Digest::MD5 -c -x -o cloc-1.66.exe cloc
 </pre>

+Note!
+The `cloc` source file in the `pp` command above comes from the Unix subdirectory of the cloc source distribution.
+This source file is stripped of the internally-provided Regexp::Common and Algorithm::Diff modules that you'll find in the `cloc-1.66.pl` file and instead expects these to come from the Perl environment on your machine.

-A variation on the above is if you installed the portable version of Strawberry Perl, you will need to run `portableshell.bat` first to properly set up your environment.
+A variation on the instructions above is if you installed the portable version of Strawberry Perl, you will need to run `portableshell.bat` first to properly set up your environment.
 The Strawberry Perl derived executable on the GitHub download area was created with the portable version on a Windows 7 computer.